-On March 19, 1912 , the Wabash Mutual Telephone Company purchased an area of land known as the Bobenmoeyer property.
+On March 19, 1912 , Wabash purchased an area of land known as the Bobenmoeyer property.
 This is where the main office is located today.
-The company expanded its service on March 5, 1924, by offering long distance service to Coldwater and Ft.
-Recovery, Ohio, as well as Bryant and New Corydon, Indiana.
-On December 29 of the same year, the board purchased a new Kelloge switch board for $483.78 to handle the growth of new subscribers.
+The company expanded its service on March 5, 1924, by offering long distance service to Coldwater and Fort Recovery, Ohio, as well as Bryant and New Corydon, Indiana.
+On December 29 of the same year, the Board purchased a new Kelloge switch board for $483.78 to handle the growth of new subscribers.

-A meeting concerning the purchase of the Wabash Mutual Telephone Company by the Celina Telephone Company was held on December 17, 1927.
+A meeting concerning the purchase of Wabash by Celina Telephone Company was held on December 17, 1927.
 On December 5, 1928, subscribers took a vote on whether to sell the company to Celina.
-The Subscribers opposed the sale 112 to 8.
+Subscribers opposed the sale 112 to 8.

 Due to an increase in the number of subscribers over the years, an operator and lineman were employed in 1933 to maintain the lines and provide 24-hour service.
 The period from 9:00pm to 6:00am, however, was designated for emergency calls only.

-By 1967, Wabash Mutual Telephone Company had installed cable half-way to Celina to meet GTE’s (now Frontier) cable.
+By 1967, Wabash had installed cable half-way to Celina to meet GTE’s (now Frontier) cable.
 This allowed Wabash to offer toll-free service to Celina.
 On April 6, 1974, Wabash offered extended area service.
-This meant that subscribers could now also call Ft.
-Recovery and Coldwater without being charged a toll.
+This meant that subscribers could now also call Fort Recovery and Coldwater without being charged a toll.

 From 1980 to 1985, underground cable was installed to provide one party service to all subscribers.
-In 1986, 32.5 miles of underground cable was installed by a contractor to complete the 81 square mile area served by the Wabash Mutual Telephone Company.
+In 1986, 32.5 miles of underground cable was installed by a contractor to complete the 81 square mile area served by Wabash.
 Also in 1986, a new digital switching system was completed.
 This provided Wabash subscribers with the county’s first 911 service.

 In the future, Wabash intends to maintain its position as a cutting-edge service provider through the adoption of ever advancing technology in the communications industry.
 Staying abreast of the latest technological advances will enable us to provide our customers with the best services available.